0005ibrahim/ai-herup-/README.md

-# AI Exp - Developer Assistant
+# AI herup- - Developer Assistant

 AI Exp is an AI-powered developer assistant application that helps developers debug issues efficiently and get quick, actionable answers to their technical questions.